 Note: You should consult the General Catalog for course planning and must meet course requirements for your major, as outlined in the catalog, to graduate.

-For the most up-to-date information on course sequences, financial aid, and more, visit our Web site at www.academics.wsu.edu.
+For the most up-to-date information on course sequences, financial aid, and more, visit our page at WSU Admissions.

 What You Can Do with Your Degree